House & Apartment

 - Within the allowed time.

-- The tenant’s name, address, and signature,
+- The tenant’s name and address,

-- The landlord’s name and signature,
+- The landlord’s name and address,

 - The amount due, itemized by month and type of charge,